M.A. Sociology, Washington State University, 2016

 B.A., Sociology, California State University, Chico, 2012

 My research uses social network analysis and other quantitative methods to study health and aging.
 I am primarily interested in the interplay between personal networks and health in later life.
-Among other things, I study how older adults’ personal networks change as they undergo major life transitions.
-For example, in a current study I examine how the transition into informal caregiving relates to network turnover among older adults.
+Contrary to popular belief, individuals do not uniformly slip into social isolation as they enter older adulthood.
+Rather, they tend to adjust their social lives in response to major life course transitions (e.g., retirement, widowhood).
+In a series of current studies, I investigate how older adults experience changes in their personal network composition as they undergo the transition into informal caregiving and how these changes relate to their health and well-being.

 In my second line of research, I explore the social determinants of health and mortality for the broader population.
 In this research, I focus on social and physical characteristics of the places in which individuals live and how these places interact with individual characteristics to influence health-related outcomes.